shangril/crero/README.md

 Security: please note that API on any media tier (free download/Streaming only) will assume that the function returning the current date (time(); to name it) will return an up-to-date date, coherent with the "modification date" that is added to each file when uploaded on the tier.
-Make sure the system date of the server hasn't been moved to the past (like, 1 jan 1970, but it is just an example) or to the future, both for uploading files and to build API cache freshness.
+Make sure the system date of the server hasn't been moved to the past (like, 1 jan 1970, but it is just an example) or to the future.
+This is a concern both for uploading files and to build API cache freshness.
 # Help
 Primary place for information is the #crero chatroom on the https://libera.chat IRC (Internet Relayed Chat) network.
 Volunteers to make IRC presence or even willing to pass around information and help people are welcome there.
 ## Additional documentation